Sizing and Care

 In order to establish which is your correct size, we suggest measuring your hand, which, if done carefully, will give you an accurate result:

-Compare your measurement to the following dimensions and size in order to establish your bangle size.
+- Compare your measurement to the dimensions and size above in order to establish your bangle size.

 Some pieces before they receive a satin brushed finish are given an oxidised patina that either coats the surface of the piece, or highlights any recesses with a blackened appearance.
 If the surface has been oxidised then this layer on the silver will wear off in time, this is part of its character.
-If you would like us to re-oxidise a piece please contact us directly.
-There is a charge of £25 for this service.
+If you would like us to re-oxidise a piece again, please contact us directly.
+There is also a charge of £30 plus postage for this service.

 Other pieces are gold plated, also known as gold vermeil.
 Vermeil will also wear eventually.
-For re plating please return the piece to us.
-We charge £50 for this service.
+For re plating please return the piece to us at The Polishing Room.
+Costs for this service start at £50 so we shall advise you on this before you send the piece back.

 This is the best method.
 Gently brush the piece in warm soapy water with a soft toothbrush, then immediately rinse well and pat dry with a soft cloth.
 The liquid soap cleans the oil and the dirt out of the piece and usually that is all that is needed.
 If you do this every time you finish wearing a piece it’ll keep it looking great for a long time.